nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 The mapping between virtual pages and physical frames is maintained in a per process data structure called a *page table*.
 In a page table, each entry is indexed by a page number *p*, and the corresponding value is the frame number *f*.

 | <img src="/assets/2025-05-29-fundamental_of_virtual_memory/page_table.png" width=550> |
 |:-------------------------------------------------------------------------------------:|
 |                             Paging hardware <sup>2</sup>                              |

-<p style="margin-bottom: 5px">In order to obtain the physical address of a virtual one, the following steps are performed:</p>
+In order to obtain the physical address of a virtual one, the following steps are performed:
 1. The page number *p* is extracted from the virtual address.
 2. The page table is accessed to retrieve the corresponding frame number *f*.
 3. Replace the page number *p* with the frame number *f* in the virtual address.